IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

     Map availability zones to pool ID's.

-  fallback_pool (True, str, None)
+  name (True, str, None)
-    (Required for new resource) The pool ID to use when all other pools are detected as unhealthy
+    (Required for new resource) Name of the load balancer

+  enabled (False, bool, None)
+    Whether the load balancer is enabled

+  ttl (False, int, 60)
+    Time to live in second

   instance_id (True, str, None)